International Federation of Medical Students' Associations: Activities

-The main activities of IFMSA are student exchanges and different projects.
+The main activities of the IFMSA are student exchanges and different projects.
 Around 14,000 medical students each year participate in international medical student exchanges, both professional and academic (research).
-IFMSA organizes projects, programs, seminars and workshops on areas of public health, medical education, reproductive health and human rights and peace.
+The IFMSA organizes projects, programs, seminars and workshops on areas of public health, medical education, reproductive health and human rights and peace.

 Organization

 All activities of the IFMSA are linked to one of its six standing committees, which are: